L-Kh-Hovhannisyan/Neural-Network-for-Differential-Equation/README.md

  <p align="center"><img
       src="https://miro.medium.com/max/523/1*bYSwVxHdsrbSyFfYjwIcqg.png"/></p>

 Just for fun I compared NN solution with finite differences one and we can see, that simple neural network without any parameters optimization works already better.
-Full code you can find here.
+Full code you can find [here](https://github.com/L-Kh-Hovhannisyan/Neural-Network-for-Differential-Equation/blob/main/ODE%20example.ipynb).

 ### Second order differential equation
 Now we can go further and extend our solution to second-order equations:

 <p align="center"><img
       src="https://miro.medium.com/max/421/1*Ns0Cn2_BQee_m1pAJSZM2A.png"
-      alt="html5" width="150" height="55" /></p>
+      alt="html5" width="160" height="55" /></p>

 that can have following trial solution (in case of two-point Dirichlet conditions
 <p align="center"><img
       src="https://miro.medium.com/max/700/1*StrdqlwYgvY3iIQaAVVeFA.png"
-      alt="html5" width="255" height="55" /></p>
+      alt="html5" width="265" height="55" /></p>

 Taking derivatives of Ψt is getting harder and harder, so we will use Autograd more often: